 I was born in New Malden, Surrey, in 1966, read Philosophy at the University of Ulster, work for a local authority children’s services provider in south-west London and live in Thames Ditton.

-I was shortlisted for the Poetry School / Pighog Press pamphlet competition 2013 and have had my poems published in Butcher’s Dog, The Honest Ulsterman, Ink, Sweat and Tears, Magma, Nth Position, Poetry Ireland Review, The Rialto, The Wardrobe, and The Best New British and Irish Poets for both 2016 and 2017 (Eyewear Publishing).
+I was shortlisted for the Poetry School / Pighog Press pamphlet competition 2013 and have had my poems published in Butcher’s Dog, The Honest Ulsterman, Ink, Sweat and Tears, Magma, Nth Position, Poetry Ireland Review, Poetry Salzburg Review, The Rialto, The Wardrobe, and The Best New British and Irish Poets for both 2016 and 2017 (Eyewear Publishing).

 I am also the author of two haiku books – The Regulars (2006) and The Lammas Lands (2015) – and co-writer/editor (with John Barlow) of Wing Beats: British Birds in Haiku (2008), all published by Snapshot Press.
 My haiku have been anthologised, including in the Iron Book of British Haiku, Where the River Goes (Snapshot Press), Haiku in English: the First Hundred Years (WW Norton) and Off the Beaten Track (Boatwhistle Books).
 I co-edited Presence haiku journal, and have presented, or led workshops, on haiku for the Essex Poetry Festival, the Haiku North America conference and Poetry South.